 ETFs are designed to hold a basket of different securities (whether stocks or bonds), and they incorporate diversification into the user’s portfolio.

 Acorns Later is the firm’s retirement-planning solution.
-It is offered to investors who sign up for either the Personal ($3 per month) or the Family ($5 per month) package.
+It is offered to investors who sign up for the three subscription packages.

 A retirement account can be opened with as little as $5, and investors can choose between opening an IRA, Roth IRA, or SEP IRA account.
 The firm also accepts 401(k) rollovers.